What makes Nepal different than other countries

 Also Read: Top 10 Bird Watching Places in Nepal

-Festivals, rituals, and cultural practices are cherished and passed down through generations, fostering a sense of identity and resilience in Nepalese society.
+Nepalese society cherishes and passes down festivals, rituals, and cultural practices through generations, fostering a sense of identity and resilience.

 Mountaineering and Adventure